-Please Note: The iPP 320 is a networked payment device currently available for Elavon customers only.
+The iPP320 is a Networked payment device currently available for Elavon Customers Only.
 This reader supports swipe, chip, and contactless (e.g. Apple Pay, Android Pay) payment methods.

 This guide covers the installation of the device and tips to prevent some common errors you might experience with the device depending on the specific application within your business.